-- What happens if I cannot pay my delinquent tax account in full?
+What happens if I cannot pay my delinquent tax account in full?
 Will my license be withheld or revoked?

-If you cannot pay your delinquent tax in full, the DOR may enter into a payment plan with you.
-If we agree to a payment plan, you must make a down payment and complete a financial disclosure form,
+If you cannot pay your delinquent tax in full, the DOR may agree to a payment plan with you.
+If we agree to a payment plan, you must make a down payment.
+We may also require completion of a financial disclosure form,

-You need to file all missing tax returns covered by DOR estimates.
-In addition, you will also need to file all tax returns and pay all taxes due to date whether or not we issued estimates for missing returns.
+You must file all missing tax returns covered by DOR estimates.
+In addition, you will also need to file all tax returns and pay all taxes due for all tax years you have a filing requirement whether or not we issued estimated assessments for those periods.

-- Why is my license or credential being revoked or denied?
-How can I pay my delinquent taxes if you take away my ability to earn a living?
+Why is my license or credential being revoked or denied?
+How can I pay my delinquent taxes if I do not have the license required for my profession?

 The occupational license law covers virtually all credentials and occupational licenses in the state.
 No one license or credential type is singled out.

-- mistaken identity; and
+- Mistaken identity; and

-- whether you have paid the delinquent taxes for which you are liable.
+- Whether you have paid the delinquent taxes for which you are liable.